henrik/old-henrik.nyh.se/_posts/2011-03-19_22-50-vim-ruby-runner.markdown

 There are ways to execute Ruby code from a Vim buffer, such as `:w ! ruby` or `:! ruby %`, which you could map to any shortcut, but they have annoying limitations.

-Hence, I've been tinkering with a better Vim solution for a while in [my dotfiles](https://github.com/henrik/dotfiles).
+Hence, I've been tinkering with a better solution for a while in [my dotfiles](https://github.com/henrik/dotfiles).
 It finally felt mature enough to pack into a plugin, so I did:

 [![Screenshot](http://dl.dropbox.com/u/546793/blog/RubyRunner.png)](https://github.com/henrik/vim-ruby-runner)

-Get it at GitHub: <https://github.com/henrik/vim-ruby-runner>
+Get it from GitHub: <https://github.com/henrik/vim-ruby-runner>

 ## Usage